wichern/newsscraper/README.rst

 License
 *******

-This project is licensed under the MIT License - see the `LICENSE <LICENSE>`_ for details.
+This project is licensed under the MIT License - see the `LICENSE <https://github.com/wichern/newsscraper/blob/master/LICENSE>`_ for details.